bumbaruandrei07/Movie-Tracker/README.md

-# MovieTracker is a web application for manage favourite movies
+# MovieTracker is a web application for storing your favourite movies